ubernostrum/django-registration/docs/activation-workflow.rst

    .. method:: get_user(username)

-      Given a username (determined by the activation key), look up and return the corresponding instance of the user model.
-If no such account exists, will raise
+      Given a username (determined by the activation key), looks up and returns the corresponding instance of the user model.
+If no such account exists, raises
       :exc:`~django_registration.exceptions.ActivationError` as
       described above.
-In the base implementation, will include `is_active=False` in the query to avoid re-activation of already-active accounts.
+In the base implementation, checks the :attr:`~django.contrib.auth.models.User.is_active` field to
+      avoid re-activating already-active accounts, and raises
+      :exc:`~django_registration.exceptions.ActivationError` with code
+      `already_activated` to indicate this case.

       :param str username: The username of the new user account.
       :rtype: django.contrib.auth.models.AbstractUser
       :raises django_registration.exceptions.ActivationError: if no
-         matching user account exists.
+         matching inactive user account exists.

    .. method:: validate_key(activation_key)